 - Patients in mental health centers in Wisconsin, including the Wisconsin Resource Center;

 - Inmates in prisons or jails outside of Wisconsin;

 - Individuals on probation or parole supervision; or

 In addition, our program rarely accepts cases related to post conviction review.
 Therefore, it is unlikely that our program will be able to assist an inmate with a post conviction review if:

-- the inmate was older than 18 at the time of the conviction, and
+- Inmate was older than 18 at the time of the conviction, and

-- the inmate was sentenced more than 10 years ago
+- Inmate was sentenced more than 10 years ago